laurencemb/README_Generator/Froggly.md

 ______________________________________________________________
 CONTRIBUTIONS (#contributions)
 --------------------------------------------------------------
-# Built by laurencemb, Using bootstrap Npm, node
+# built by laurencemb using bootstrap, node and npm
 ______________________________________________________________
 ______________________________________________________________
 TESTS (#tests)
 --------------------------------------------------------------
-# This site has been tested
+# this site has been tested
 ______________________________________________________________
 ______________________________________________________________
 QUESTIONS (#questions)